wp-plugins/advertising-manager/readme.txt

 Advertising Manager will automatically import your settings from Adsense Manager.
 There is no modification necessary.
 In addition, Advertising Manager will accept the Adsense Manager ad calls ('<?php adsensem_ad() ?>') as well.

 = I previously used Adsense Deluxe plugin for Wordpress.
 Do I need to reconfigure my ads?
-Advertising Manager will automatically import your settings from Adsense Deluxe.
-There is no modification necessary.
-In addition, Advertising Manager will accept the Adsense Manager ad calls ('<!--adsense#name-->') as well.
+Advertising Manager no longer supports a direct upgrade from Adsense Deluxe.
+You can upgrade to Adsense Manager first, then upgrade to Advertising Manager if you wish.

 = Does Advertising Manager support Wordpress MU (multi-user)? = Yes.